stanfordnlp/CoreNLP/index.md

 ## License

-Stanford CoreNLP is licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) (v3 or later; in general Stanford NLP code is GPL v2+, but CoreNLP uses several Apache-licensed libraries, and so the composite is v3+).
+The full Stanford CoreNLP is licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) v3 or later.
+More precisely, all the Stanford NLP code is GPL v2+, but CoreNLP uses some Apache-licensed libraries, and so our understanding is that the the composite is correctly licensed as v3+.
+You can run almost all of CoreNLP under GPL v2; you simply need to omit the time-related libraries, and then you lose the functionality of SUTime.
 Note that the license is the <i>full</i> GPL, which allows many free uses, but not its use in [proprietary software](http://www.gnu.org/licenses/gpl-faq.html#GPLInProprietarySystem)